 Our friendly and welcoming team are here to make your visit to our service as easy and comfortable as possible, but before you come along you might have some questions which can be answered in the menu below.
 Sometimes one of the barriers to attending a service is not knowing what to expect when you arrive or what a sexual health clinic even looks like so you can take a virtual tour of our clinic by clicking the picture of our reception!

 Usually we operate a mix of Queue and wait clinics, where you simply turn up and you will be placed in a queue and seen as soon as possible, and appointment times.
-However due to Covid-19 we will only see people by appointment and you need to ring clinic on 10422 261370 before you come to see us in person.

 If it is your first visit we will need to register you on our clinic system so it helps if you know your address, postcode, and the name of your GP practice.